-Rain is Falling Down in Drops is sung to the tune of the Ants go Marching.
-It repeats “drops” and adds in “stops” for final s-blend practice.
+Rain is Falling Down in Drops is sung to the tune of The Ants Go Marching.
+It repeats “drops” and adds “stops” for final /ps/ blend and plurals practice.

-Bring in a flowerpot with real seeds and dirt, or fill one with black beans.
-Use a few beans of a different color to “plant.” (seeds).
-Count them, one seed, two seeds, three seeds…great plurals practice.
+Bring in a flowerpot with real seeds and dirt or fill one with black beans.
+Use a few beans of a different color and “plant” them (seeds).
+Count them… one seed, two seeds, three seeds…great practice for plurals.

 Worms and Bugs

 If you have a little toy ladybug, have it crawl on the children as you sing.
 They squeal and laugh, it’s so cute!